ivargr/snakehelp/Readme.md

 # Snakehelp

-A small Python package for making writing Snakemake pipelines easier to write, easier to maintain and with fewer bugs.
+A small Python package for making Snakemake pipelines easier to write and maintain.

 ## Installation